 - When applying products, always put them on clean skin.
 Use the thinnest products first, including serums, and then finish with the thickest.

 - When cleaning your skin, first exfoliate and then tone.
+Dry brushing occasionally is an excellent natural exfoliator and can help draw toxins from your skin’s pores.
 Then apply your thin serums and/or leave-on exfoliants (such as facial acids).
 Follow up with moisturizer and eye cream, then sunscreen.

 Potential Side Effects and Things to Avoid